ConstientAI/constient-ai-public/content/english/blog/post-1.md

 ---
 title: "Top Trends in AI Consulting for 2023: What Businesses Should Look For"
 meta_title: ""
-description: "this is meta description"
+description: "This year, new trends are emerging, and staying abreast of these is crucial for any organization seeking to stay relevant in a rapidly evolving landscape."
 date: 2023-11-28T05:00:00Z
-image: "/images/image-placeholder.png"
+image: "/images/top-trends-2023.png"
 categories: ["Application", "Data"]
 author: "Allabaksh Shahul"
 tags: ["consulting", "trends"]